Zlatibor: Tourism

 Situated at an elevation of just over 1,000 metres, Zlatibor is a climatic resort, characterized by a cool alpine climate, clean air, long periods of sunshine during the summer and a heavy snow cover in winter.
 Tourist facilities include modern hotels, holiday centers and cottages, sports grounds and skiing tracks.

 A tourist era on Zlatibor officially began on 20 August 1893, when the King of Serbia Aleksandar Obrenović decided to establish a health resort after an initiative from local hoteliers.
 In his honor, a fountain was erected on the place where he had lunch and named Kraljeva Voda ("King's water").
 The fountain was later accompanied by the small artificial Zlatibor Lake, formed in 1947.
 It was built by damming the Obudovica river during one of the Youth work actions, in a project by engineer Miladin Pećinar.
 Pećinar planned to turn the bogs which surrounded the Obudovica into lake during Interbellum, and finished the project on 2 January 1941.
 Due to the outbreak of the war, construction was on hold until 1946.
 The monument to Pećinar was dedicated in the forest next to the lake.

+The facility which "opened the gates of Zlatibor" for tourism was the Užice-Kraljeva Voda road.
+The 27 km long road was built from 1923 to 1927 and is today known as the Zlatibor road.
+It is part of the European route E763.

 In 1945 the settlement was renamed Partizanske Vode after Yugoslav Partisans, but in 1991 the town received the current name Zlatibor.
 The area is a location of numerous hotels, villas, restaurants, open swimming pools and other sports facilities.
 Eventually, residents of surrounding villages of Sirogojno, Gostilje, Jablanica, Rožanstvo, Ljubiš, Tripkova and the town of Čajetina opened their homes to tourists and built other facilities.
 There are 20 marked hiking paths on the mountain.
+They have a total length of 300 km and all were fully arranged and equipped by 2023.
+Most of them are longer than 10 km but are generally easy to hike and accessible to regular hikers.
+The longest is the Zlatibor-Spomenik-Čuker trail, with 21.9 km, while the shortest, and marked as the hardest, is the 9 km long Stublo-Omarski Potok.

 The lake was completely emptied in April and May 2020 for renovation, which includes the nearby Kraljev Trg ("King's Square").
 The lakebed was washed and cleaned, a diversion channel will be built around it to conduct dirty water during the rainfall, and a multi-purpose floating stage will be placed on the lake.
 The floating multi-media fountain, with light, video, laser, and audio effects, and with the 18 m tall water jet, became operational on the lake on 29 June 2022.